 Starting Early has Many Benefits

-We started early in the morning, and after crossing the town we were on the much-awaited road, and the thought of quitting had already crossed my mind but being the fitter one, I kept on moving.
+We started early in the morning, and after crossing the town we were on the much-awaited road.
+The thought of quitting had already crossed my mind but being the fitter one, I kept on moving.
+I did not want to de-motivate my friend!

-If you are attentive enough, then you will probably notice magnetic pull in the first half of the climb, and we estimated an angle that had the maximum haul, being on the zig-zag roads it sometimes helped and sometimes made us cry.
+If you are attentive enough, then you will probably notice magnetic pull in the first half of the climb, and we estimated an angle that had the maximum haul.
+Being on the zig-zag roads sometimes helped and sometimes made us cry.
 You will feel the ease even on the ascent when it pushes you forward and vice-versa.

-We were still accustoming with the magnetic pull, and suddenly we noticed that why it is so hard to paddle on the downhill portion of the road?
+We were still getting accustomed to the magnetic pull, and suddenly we noticed that why it is so hard to paddle on the downhill portion of the road?
 That was an optical illusion, guys! the road was never a downhill.
 Once we crossed that portion and looked back, it was all uphill.
 I know it might be hard to believe, but that’s what Leh offers you when you are crazy enough to cycle in the harsh terrain.

 You will find many natural water channel on the way, so there is no need to carry extra weight.
 The unfathomable Himalayan range and spectacular blue sky that you will see here is surely unrivaled.